 - Pick fast-selling products.
 Products that are likely to take a while to sell will be costing you more in storage.

-- Optimise your listings to make sure people are able to find your products.
-Read more about optimising your listings on Amazon.
+- Optimize your listings to make sure people are able to find your products.
+Read more about optimizing your listings on Amazon.